 Participation in any field trips or face-to-face activities will be at your own expense.
 Costs will vary dependent on student location etc. Attendance at such face-to-face events is optional and not essential for completion of the course.

 What can I do on completion of my course?

-Once you have successfully completed your BA (Hons) History and Literature, you might like to consider careers in:
+Once you have successfully completed the BA (Hons) History and Literature or BA (Hons) Scottish History and Literature, you might like to consider careers in:

 - Teaching and education

 - Museums and the heritage sector

 - The media and journalism

 - Government (local and national)